paul-hammant/tbd/content/monorepos/index.md

 ## Directed graph build systems

-To facilitate Monorepos, it is important to have a build system that can omit buildable things/steps that are not required for the current individual developers current intention.
+To facilitate Monorepos, it is important to have a build system that can omit otherwise buildable things/steps that are not required for the individual developers **current** build intention.

+### Contrived example

 Two examples:

 * I want to run impacted tests locally, relating to the hair-color field I just added to the person page of `MyTeamsApplication`
 * I want to run bring up `MyTeamsApplication` locally, so I can play with the hair-color field I just added to the person page